chrismatthieu/realsense-university/level-1-beginner/module-1-introduction.md

 - Identify the right RealSense camera for your application
 - Recognize common use cases and applications

-## 📖 What is Intel RealSense?
+## 📖 What is  RealSense?

-Intel RealSense is a family of 3D depth cameras that use **stereo vision** to perceive the world in three dimensions.
+ RealSense is a family of 3D depth cameras that use **stereo vision** to perceive the world in three dimensions.
 Unlike traditional 2D cameras that only capture color information, RealSense cameras provide both color (RGB) and depth (D) data, creating what's called **RGB-D** imaging.

 ### 🔍 How Stereo Depth Sensing Works